4dcu-be/4dcu.be/README.md

 * Google Analytics with custom page name tracking
 * Social media integration (Twitter, Facebook, LinkedIn, GitHub, and more)
 * Thumbnail generator
+* Gallery generator (to highlight the best images)

 ## Installation

-If you're just getting started with Jekyll, you can use this repository as a starting point for your own site.
+Feel free to use this template as the base for your blog.
 Just download this project and add all the files to your project.
 Add your blog posts to the `posts/` directory, and create your pages with the proper Jekyll front matter (see `posts.html` for an example).